-"The Cotter Swizzle was originally a collaboration between me and a bartender who worked at Fish & Game, Kat Dunn," says Jori Jayne Emde, the founder of Lady Jayne’s Alchemy and fermentation consultant for Fish & Game.
-"I had made some wild sumac tea, which is tart and tannic, so we played around with other additions to build a lightly sweet, tart and spiced Swizzle.
+“The Cotter Swizzle was originally a collaboration between me and a bartender who worked at Fish & Game, Kat Dunn,” says Jori Jayne Emde, the founder of Lady Jayne’s Alchemy and former fermentation consultant for Fish & Game.
+“I had made some wild sumac tea, which is tart and tannic, so we played around with other additions to build a lightly sweet, tart and spiced Swizzle.
 Over time, I built on the drink as I was producing more and more vinegar, so I swapped out the wild sumac tea for my vinegar as it added a similar flavor to the drink.”
-It’s named for the road Emde lives on, since its ingredients—the wild sumac and the red wine vinegar—come from there.
+The cocktail was named for the road Emde lives on, since its ingredients—the wild sumac and the red wine vinegar—come from there.

 - 1 3/4 ounces Ransom Old Tom gin

 Add the gin, liqueur, red wine vinegar and lime juice into a Collins glass with crushed ice and swizzle until the ice starts to melt.

 Top with more crushed ice to mound and gently pat down.

 Add the Angostura bitters over the top of the ice.

 Garnish with thinly sliced ginger on top of the ice.